lucas874/eggo/README.md

     cmake ..<br>
     sudo make -j4 install<br>

 2. If the installation of ZeroMQ was successfull we can proceed to build the email system.
-Type the following commands: git clone https://github.com/lucas874/eggo.git --branch master<br>
+Type the following commands:<br>
+    git clone https://github.com/lucas874/eggo.git --branch master<br>
     mkdir build<br>
     cd build<br>